smarek/jquery-chained-selects/README.md

 ## Notes about usage

 - Will not allow you to select parent, only values where key is numeric (in sample selectable only 1(AA), 2(AB) and 3(BBB)
-- Currently does not allow to pre-select option, for will always appear in default state
 - Will bind to form surrounding the target select, and before form submit, place dummy option with selected value to the target select